 - Disability Insurance and Paid Family Leave: Farm employers, owners and operators are required to provide New York's disability benefits (DB) and Paid Family Leave (PFL) insurance coverage to eligible farm laborers.
 Visit PaidFamilyLeave.ny.gov for information on PFL employee eligibility and opt-out waivers that employers must give to those who qualify.
 All employers are prohibited from discriminating against employees who request DB or PFL claim forms.
 For more information, please call 844-337-6303.*

-- *For more information and employer resources related to workers’ compensation, disability benefits and paid family leave, please see the Workers’ Compensation Board’s Toolkit for Farm Employers.
+- *For more information and employer resources related to workers’ compensation, disability benefits and paid family leave, please see the Farm Coverage information on the Worker's Compensation Board Website.

 - Right to Organize: Farm workers possess the right to organize, which includes forming, joining, or assisting labor organizations, and the right to bargain collectively through representatives of their own choosing.
 This includes the right to engage in concerted activities (any activity, discussion, or meeting directed at improving terms and conditions of employment, or the group interests of employees), for the purpose of collective bargaining or other mutual aid or protection, free from interference, restraint, or coercion of employers.
 However, farm workers do not have the right to strike.
 Farm workers are protected from retaliation, including termination, if they are speaking to each other about labor conditions and organizing.
 For more information, please contact the Public Employment Relations Board at 518-457-6410 or see perb.ny.gov.